lexinlevan1/INST377-Final-LetUsCook/docs/developer-manual.md

     ```

 ### Known Bugs and Roadmap
+* Vercel deployment often creates issues that may not keep up with pushed repo, may need to use different domains

 ### Bugs
 - **Bug 1**: Recipe of Day Issue
    - **Description**: Recipe of day is different for each user
    - **Current Status**: Right now, the recipe will be unique for each user.
 However, our next steps are to store the recipes in a database insead of in local storage so it is the same for each user

+- **Bug 2**: Vercel App Deployment Issue
+  - **Description**: Vercel deployment often creates issues that may not keep up with pushed repo, may need to use different domains
+  - **Current Status**: Redeploy with a different project name once in a while
 ### Roadmap
 - **Feature 1**: User Authentication
   - implement user authentication with secure login